Hawaiian Chicken Recipe is the Happy Recipe for today!

 You will also need rice flour and sweet rice wine.
 If your local grocery store doesn’t carry it in the Asian section you can use a sweet white wine

 I have altered my mom’s recipe a bit to create a new version of comfort food for my family.
 I coat the chicken twice which creates an even crispier outer layer.
+To do this, after coating with the rice flour, dredge it through the bowl of mirin and then coat again with mochiko.
 This super crispy chicken makes for a happy family.
 Also, since most of us are so busy these days, you can omit the 24 hours of soaking and instead soak the chicken for 30 minutes.

 If you are like me, I’m always looking for easy and delicious chicken recipes.
 I recently found some incredible looking dishes on the Foster Farms recipe page.
 I hope you have a moment to hop on over there for some new dinner ideas, here is the link: Recipes.